the-peoples-list/tplv1/README.md

 * To provide a list of resources (digial and tangible) for community members
 * To make the information sortable (TBD in which ways)

-Ultimately the goal is to provide people who want to help with a compiled list of where/who/how.
+Empowering people with a compiled list of where/who/how.